BritishPandaChick/BritishPandaChick/README.md

 🐼 BritishPandaChick pays tribute to a lot of things.
 British represents my love of British literature and culture while pandas represent my love of the cuddly creatures.
 Chick is my tribute to all the usernames I created in the past.

 ## Roadmap for Second Half of 2025:
-- create a habit of writing regularly.
+* create a habit of writing regularly.
 I'm currently trying to write at least 25-30 minutes a day.
-- Do one professional development activity per day.
-This includes listening to a podcast episode, reading a programming article,or listening/reading a career book.
+* Do one professional development activity per day.
+This includes:
+- listening to a podcast episode
+- reading a programming article
+- listening/reading a career book
-- attend one networking event per month.
+* attend one networking event per month.
-- Build a habit of crafting.
+*  Build a habit of crafting.
 I am trying to continue working on tree skirt.
-- Get back on the job search or at least research roles I want.
+* Get back on the job search or at least research roles I want.

 ### Progress Update
-- I obtained a library card and have been using the digital resources my library has available.
-I'm currently using LinkedIn Learning to take different courses and get more certfications.
-I just obtained one for an introduction to data analytics.
+* Taking more data analytics courses on LinkedIn Learning.
+I've been looking into ones for cybersecurity and AI.
-- I'm learning Korean.
-I am using Drops and Mango from my local library.
+* Learning Korean.
+I'm using the apps Drops and Mango.
-- I have been publishing one post per week on DEV.
-I am still a work in progress on writing regulary, but I still do something writing related (writing or editing) every day for 25 minutes.
+* Publishing one post per week on DEV.
+I'm spending 25 minutes a day writing or editing posts.
-- I publish an update on LinkedIn once a week.
-Sometimes I post a little bit more but I'm trying to use LinkedIn more than any other social media platform.
-- I attend one Virtual Coffee event each week.
-Sometimes it has been two depending what I have going during the week.
-Lately I've been attending Job Hunt on Wednesday mornings and Feeling Fridays on Fridays.
-Last month I attended my first Virtual Coffee event since last year.
+* Post once a week on LinkedIn.
+* New session has started at Coding with Kids.
+I'm teaching 3 classes (2 Level M and 1 Level 2).
+* Attending at lease one Virtual Coffee event per week.
+I'm currently trying to do Job Hunt on Wednesdays at 10 a.m.
+EST and am thinking about how to be active in other Slack groups.

 ## What I'm Listening to
-David Archuleta "Creme Brulee"
+TXT "Heaven" but I have also been listening to the "Prologue (Hunter's Mantra)" from KPOP Demon Hunters Deluxe Soundtrack.